-HIAS has historically protected those fleeing violence, persecution and torture, defending them against deportation by securing humanitarian legal status and keeping families united through reunification.
+HIAS has historically protected those fleeing violence, persecution, and torture, defending them against deportation by securing humanitarian legal status and keeping families united through reunification.
 As access to protection is increasingly restricted for asylum seekers, HIAS’ U.S. legal program seeks to safeguard and increase their rights upon their arrival to the U.S. and throughout their journey to citizenship.
 HIAS represents asylum seekers in removal proceedings before the immigration courts and the Board of Immigration Appeals, and at the asylum office before U.S. Citizenship and Immigration Services (USCIS), the agency of the U.S. Department of Homeland Security that administers the country's naturalization and immigration systems.

 Who are asylum seekers?

-An asylum seeker is someone who has fled persecution in their home country who are already in the U.S. or at the border and who meet the international definition of a “refugee.”
+Asylum is a protection granted to people fleeing persecution in their home country who are already in the U.S. or at the border and who meet the international definition of a “refugee.”
 An asylum seeker is someone who has applied for protection, but has not yet received any legal recognition or status.
 An asylum seeker, like a refugee, faces well-founded fears of persecution based on race, religion, nationality, political opinion, and membership in a particular social group.

-Asylum seekers begin the asylum process once they arrive in the United States, whereas refugees are resettled by the U.S. government and arrive in the U.S. with already established refugee status.
+Asylum seekers begin the asylum process once they arrive in the U.S., whereas refugees are resettled by the U.S. government and arrive in the U.S. with already established refugee status.

 How does one seek asylum in the United States?